-The accompanying unaudited condensed consolidated financial statements as of June 30, 2001, and for the three months and six months ended June 30, 2001 and 2000, have been prepared in accordance with accounting principles generally accepted in the United States for interim financial statements and pursuant to the rules and regulations of the Securities and Exchange Commission, and include the accounts of Align Technology, Inc. and its wholly-owned subsidiaries (collectively "Align" or the "Company").
+The accompanying unaudited condensed consolidated financial statements as of September 30, 2001, and for the three months and nine months ended September 30, 2001 and 2000, have been prepared in accordance with accounting principles generally accepted in the United States for interim financial statements and pursuant to the rules and regulations of the Securities and Exchange Commission, and include the accounts of Align Technology, Inc. and its wholly-owned subsidiaries (collectively "Align" or the "Company").
 Certain information and footnote disclosures normally included in annual financial statements prepared in accordance with accounting principles generally accepted in the United States have been condensed or omitted pursuant to such rules and regulations.
-In the opinion of management, these unaudited condensed consolidated financial statements reflect all adjustments (consisting only of normal recurring adjustments) necessary for a fair presentation of the financial position of the Company.
-These unaudited condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and notes for the year ended December 31, 2000.
+In the opinion of management, the unaudited condensed consolidated financial statements reflect all adjustments (consisting only of normal recurring adjustments) necessary for a fair presentation of the financial position of the Company.
+These unaudited condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and notes for the year ended December 31, 2000, included in the Company's Annual Report Form 10K/A.

-The results of operations for the three and six months ended June 30, 2001 are not necessarily indicative of results that may be expected for any other interim period or for the full fiscal year ending December 30, 2001.
+The results of operations for the three and nine months ended September 30, 2001 are not necessarily indicative of results that may be expected for any other interim period or for the full fiscal year ending December 31, 2001.
 The balance sheet at December 31, 2000 has been derived from the audited consolidated financial statements at that date, but does not include all the information and footnotes required by accounting principles generally accepted in the United States for complete financial statements.